pauldmccarthy/win-pytreat/README.md

 Updates to the master branch should occur via merge requests.
-You can choose to either work on a branch within this repository, or on a fork of this repository.
+You can choose to either work on a branch within this repository  (recommended), or on a fork of this repository (advanced).

-### Using a branch within this repository
+### Using a branch within this repository (recommended)

 1. Make a local clone of the repository: